 However, international organic social is not something you can do with minimal commitment.
 It demands a lot of time and resources.
 Along with crafting new, regular content that follows current trends, you must engage proactively with your audience in your target country.

 Due to the effort required, you must carefully select the social media platforms you wish to use.

 Will you focus on just a single platform?

 Perhaps you’ll combine Facebook, Instagram, Twitter, and LinkedIn?
 Will you create separate profiles for each country you target?

 To answer these questions, you have to account for your resources, business structure, and the prevalence of social media platforms in specific countries.

 Digital marketing for international audiences isn’t dissimilar to a regular digital marketing campaign.
 It still involves the usual marketing tactics, including SEO, link building, social media, and PPC.

 These will also be implemented and managed in much the same way.

 However, as this guide demonstrates, there are numerous differences you must fall in line with when performing international digital marketing.

-You must carefully consider each international audience, their culture, trends, and so much more.
+You must carefully consider each international audience, culture, trends, and much more.
 Although if you get it right, there’s every chance your business will become a permanent fixture in new, rewarding international markets!